-The last category we analyzed is long-term care, is this nursing home's least impressive area.
-We gave this facility a grade of D in that area.
-This was one of the couple of weak points on a strong profile.
-If you are seeking anything other than short-term rehabilitation, you should take a close look at each facility's long-term care grades.
-After looking at the volume of care provided by nurses and other staff, we then analyzed the nursing home's vaccination records.
-This facility vaccinated 95.96774 percent of its patients for pneumonia, which is more than most nursing homes.
-Surprisingly, this place was able to limit hospitalizations.
-With only 0.03 hospitalizations per one thousand long-term resident days, this nursing home had fewer hospitalizations than most nursing homes.
-Unfortunately, some of its other scores in the category were not as favorable as these.
+Turning to the fourth category, we gave this facility a grade of D for our long-term care category.
+This is the facility's least impressive category score.
+If you are looking for anything other than rehabilitation, you should take a close look at long-term care grades.
+Once we concluded our assessment of the volume of care provided by nurses, we then looked at the nursing home's vaccination records.
+We were optimistic to find that this nursing home vaccinated 96.09375 percent of its residents for pneumonia.
+To our surprise, this place was able to limit hospitalizations.
+With only 0.03 hospitalizations per 1,000 long-term resident days, this facility has less hospitalizations than the majority of nursing homes.
+Unfortunately, a few of its other scores in the category were not as favorable as these.

 Rating Over Time

 Compared to national and state averages across all facilities.